kubernetes/community/communication/marketing-team/contributor-blogging.md

 1. Active bloggers should write one blog a quarter.
 The time commitment is typically 5-10 hours per quarter depending on the number of blog posts in the review queue.
 2. Adhere to the code of conduct, values, and principles of the project.
 3. Bloggers are expected to attend at least one upstream marketing team meeting a month or check-in to remain active.
-4. If you receive a request to write about someone or a group of people from your employer, ask another blogger to write it.
+4. If you receive a request to write about a project, an individual, or a group of people from your employer, you should ask a non-partisan blogger to write it.

 ## Submit a Post